 Whether it includes gin or vodka, there was a slim majority (52 percent) who shake their martinis.
 Only 39 percent were opting for the traditional stir, and everyone else prefers to skip the martini altogether.
 This is interesting, especially as we think about the classic advice regarding when to shake or stir cocktails.
 In general, bartenders tend to stir liquor-only drinks, saving the shake for more complex cocktails.

 The traditional options are not your only choice.
 Many martini fans put their personal spin on preparing it.
 Among the most common is to chill both the gin and vermouth.
 One longtime martini drinker states that he stores the two bottles in the refrigerator so they're always nice and cold.
 This allows him to avoid any dilution from ice.

 That approach will get you the most flavorful martini possible and it is a very nice drink.
 Yet, keep in mind that without dilution, the drink will remain at bottling proof.
 For most people, one of those drinks a night will be more than enough and, for some, it's simply too strong.

 How Strong Is the Martini?

-The martini is not a light drink and that is why they are served short and rarely poured over 3 or 4 ounces.
-With the standard 80-proof gin and a light 15 percent alcohol by volume (ABV) vermouth, the martini in this recipe's proportions weighs in right around 31 percent ABV (62 proof).
+The martini is not a light drink and that is why it is served short and rarely poured over 3 or 4 ounces.
+With the standard 80-proof gin and a light 15 percent alcohol by volume (ABV) vermouth, the martini in this recipe's proportions weighs in around 31 percent ABV (62 proof).
 It is, without a doubt, one of the strongest drinks you can mix up.